JeanCarletta/HeatHack-Sessions/technology-guide/placing-the-sensor.md

 ````

 If you have more than one space you want to monitor, you can move your sensor unit around.
-Collect representative data from each.
-You may wish to do this over four seasons even if that is after the programme finishes.
+Collect at least two weeks of representative data from each.
+It's helpful to do this in all four seasons, but you won't be able to do that during the course of the supported programme.